whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 ### Cultivating Spiritual Strength, Part 3: Live in Reciprocity

-When you see life's gifts everywhere you look and feel deep gratitude, and when you're clear on your own sacred gifts and giving your love fully, something magical happens: everything starts to matter.

 Cultivating a practical aware gratitude and giving your sacred gifts are the first and second core spiritual practices, and they're the first two steps of cultivating a deep spiritual strength.

 The third core spiritual practice, living in reciprocity, completes the puzzle.